What is French Press coffee?

 How to use a French Press Coffee Maker For a Perfect Brew

 - A Kettle or stovetop

 - 12-16 gram of coffee grounds per serving

 When making 250ml of French Press coffee, you should use 14-16 grams of coffee grounds or use two tablespoons of coffee beans.

 Step 2: Grind the beans

 Next heat the water in a kettle or stove.
 The best water temperature for French Press is 200 degrees.

-When you are heating the water in an automatic kettle, you can adjust the temperature and set it at 200 degrees; if you are boiling the water on the stove, let it sit for 1 to 2 minutes after boiling so that it reaches the perfect temperature.
+When you are heating the water in an automatic kettle, you can adjust the temperature and set it at 200 degrees; if you are boiling the water on the stove, let it sit for 1 minute after boiling so that it reaches the perfect temperature.

 Step 4: Rinse french press with hot water